 The Social Security Blue Book provides a listing in order to evaluate kidney failure under “genitourinary” impairments.
 In order to be eligible to receive disability benefits, the individual must be experiencing the need for dialysis on a regular basis, must have completed the transplant of a kidney, reduced glomerular filtration along with symptoms of damage, serious conditions which have been caused by kidney complications, or nephrotic syndrome.

 The listing in the Social Security Blue Book provides specific details which have to be met, in order to qualify to receive benefits.
 However, it is possible to still have your application for Social Security approved if you do not meet the listing requirements.
 You will need to provide evidence that you will be unable to work for at least twelve consecutive months due to the complications or illness you are experiencing.

-It is also a good idea to begin keeping a personal journal through the duration of the process.
+It is also a good idea to begin keeping a personal journal throughout the duration of the process.
 Make daily entries, giving specific details about what you experience every day and the physical and mental limitations you go through due to the illness.
 Take notes of doctor visits and what was discussed with the doctor and all of the recommendations he makes towards your recovery.
-Give details about affects you experience due to the medications you take or treatments you receive.
+Give details about the effects you experience due to the medications you take or treatments you receive.

 You will also want to start making a decision in regards to an attorney you would like to have represent you throughout the case.
 Find out how much experience they have when it comes to Social Security cases and the success rates they have had in the past.
 While going over statistics, you will also want to ask how many of the cases they have won have been awarded either full or half benefits.